Hiking the Caribbean Side of Rincon de la Vieja

 The Caribbean side of Rincon de la Vieja is considered one Costa Rica’s most beautiful rainforest national parks.
 The region adjoining the Caribbean side of the northern Rincon de la Vieja is made up of lush, green rainforest all year round and experiences almost 200 inches of rainfall annually.
 Inside the volcano national park, the average temperature is about 78°F/26°C. The dry season lasts from December to March with hot sunny days and magnificent sunsets.
 May to November is considered the rainy season, with sunny mornings and rainy afternoons.
 The rainy season is famous for its greenery, with tropical blossoms along the mountain slopes and plains.

-Blue River Resort & Hot Springs, the only major resort/hotel in the area, offers guided hiking tours and many nearby eco-tourism excursions.
+Blue River Resort & Hot Springs Hotel, the only major resort/hotel in the area, offers guided hiking tours and many nearby eco-tourism excursions.
 This hotel is also becoming renowned for the unique natural mineral “green” hot springs, which is something only found here along the Caribbean side.
 Another unique feature of this area is the two gorgeous blue volcanic rivers that run down the Caribbean side of Rincon de la Vieja.
-Blue River Resort & Hot Springs features four large hot springs pools, botanical gardens, butterfly gardens and excursions to the unique blue volcanic rivers and waterfalls.
+Blue River All Inclusive Resort & Hot Springs features four large hot springs pools, botanical gardens, butterfly gardens and excursions to the unique blue volcanic rivers and waterfalls.

 Using a guide to hike up the Rincon de la Vieja volcano from the Caribbean side is a must.
 It’s an adventure, but please be aware that you must be in good physical condition to hike the crater of Rincon de la Vieja.
 Portions of the trail are steep and the adventure lasts from 6 to 8 hours.